Subscribe now to stay up to date on our upcoming events!

 Glad you asked!
 Yes we do.
 In order to join our team you must be 18+ years old and going to school to make the animal field a career or completed school with an animal related degree.
 An interview must be scheduled for all that are interested.
 Our volunteers work very hard to give the animals a safe loving home and in turn get closer to their dreams and goals.
 For more information on becoming a volunteer please contact the office at (760) 868-2755

-Yes.
 The inside gift store and restrooms are handicapped accessible.
-The new dirt paths are accessible to wheelchairs, motor chairs, walkers and strollers.
+The new dirt paths are accessible to wheelchairs, motor chairs, walkers and strollers (some areas may be difficult).
+However, we are in the process of adding in new cement walkways throughout our facility.

 Si disponemos de personal de habla hispana, por favor pregunte si necesita ayuda.